2023 Best Health/Medical Admin Services Schools in Alabama

 Full Health & Medical Administrative Services at Columbia Southern University Report

-Out of the 18 schools in Alabama that were part of this year’s ranking, Remington College - Mobile Campus landed the # 4 spot on the list.
-Remington College - Mobile Campus is a small private not-for-profit school located in the midsize city of Mobile.
+The excellent programs at Remington College - Mobile Campus helped the school earn the #4 place on this year’s ranking of the best health and medical administrative services schools in Alabama.
+Remington College - Mobile Campus is a fairly small private not-for-profit school located in the medium-sized city of Mobile.

 After completing their degree, health and medical administrative services graduates from Remington College - Mobile Campus carry an average student debtload of $10,946.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $61.